 - User ID Attribute

 - This is the attribute of the Object class that supplies the User ID.
-Nexus will use this attribute as the Nexus User ID.
+The repository manager uses this attribute as the User ID.

 - Real Name Attribute

 - This is the attribute of the Object class that supplies the real name of the user.
-Nexus will use this attribute when it needs to display the real name of a user.
+The repository manager uses this attribute when it needs to display the real name of a user.

 - E-Mail Attribute

 - This is the attribute of the Object class that supplies the email address of the user.
-Nexus will use this attribute when it needs to send an email to a user.
+The repository manager uses this attribute when it needs to send an email to a user.

 - Password Attribute

-Dynamic groups are configured via the Member of Attribute parameter.
-Nexus will inspect this attribute of the user entry to get a list of groups of which the user is a member.
+Dynamic groups are configured via the Member of Attribute parameter. the repository manager inspects this attribute of the user entry to get a list of groups of which the user is a member.
 In this configuration, a user entry would have an attribute that would contain the name of a group, such as memberOf.